m-gallegos/SchNet4AIM/README.md

     python predict_QTAIM_electron_metrics.py geom.xyz nproc

   * geom.xyz : file containing the molecular geometry in XYZ cartesian coordinates.
+In the  /examples/scripts/ folder you will find an exmaple of a typical geometry file (naphthalene.xyz).
   * nproc    : number of CPUs to be employed in the calculation.

 Executing the previous script will produce an output file, geom_s4aim.qtaim, which comprises the SchNet4AIM predictions along with their uncertainties.The output format used is the following: first, the atomic properties (charges and LIs) appear in increasing order of the atoms,